Russia–Singapore relations: Diplomatic representation

 In 1994, the Russian Federation appointed its first Ambassador to Singapore, M. M. Bely, who served from 1994 to 1999.
 In 1999, S. B. Kiselev became the second Ambassador to Singapore, followed by Andrey Rozhkov who served from 2005 to 2011.
-The current Russian Ambassador to Singapore is Andrey Alexeyevich Tatarinov.
+The current Russian Ambassador to Singapore is Sergey Ghanzha.

 Singapore's first official representative to the Soviet Union was Chandra Das, who functioned in Moscow as Singapore's trade representative.
 The trade office was located in Hotel Ukraine in Moscow and on 4 May 1971, the embassy was open near the current Russian Ministry of Foreign Affairs.
 Singapore's first Ambassador to the Soviet Union was P. S. Raman, who was appointed on 15 July 1971 and presented his credentials to the Soviet Government on 30 July 1971.
-The current ambassador is Premjith Sadasivan, who took up the position on 28 October 2019.
+The current ambassador is Neo Ek Beng Mark since 14 August 2023.